efoncubierta/cloudspec-site/content/en/docs/Providers/aws/ec2_subnet.md

 ---
-title: "VPC Subnet"
+title: "Subnet"
-linkTitle: "VPC Subnet"
+linkTitle: "Subnet"
 description: >
   All about resource aws:ec2:subnet.
 ---

-## Properties
+## Members
 * **assign_ipv6_address_on_creation**
 (`boolean`):
 Indicates whether a network interface created in this subnet receives an IPv6 address..